wenh123/depth-reader-js/README.md

 ## License

-The MIT License
+The MIT License.
+Sample images are provided under the Creative Commons Attribution-ShareAlike 4.0 International License.
+See the [LICENSE](LICENSE) file for the specific terms of these licenses.

-Copyright (c)2015 Intel Corporation
+Copyright © 2015 Intel Corporation